By Adam Jusko, ProudMoney.com, email@example.com

 My best advice for listing your home:

 - Take good pictures.
-Most of us these days have decent cameras, many of which are right there in our phone.
+Most of us these days have decent cameras right in our phones.
 It’s amazing the quality we can get without hiring a professional.
 Still, think hard about what angles and lighting make your home’s exterior and interior look most attractive.
 You want potential buyers to be hungry to see more.

 - Describe your house accurately.
 No sense in having people show up to a house that doesn’t fit the description.
 Don’t pretend a large closet is a bedroom or that some half-finished shower stall in the basement qualifies as a bathroom.
 You’ll waste everyone’s time, including your own.
 Talk about your home positively, but describe it honestly.